Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Features.md

    The user workflow has been significantly simplified and now follows three straightforward steps:

    - Organise downloaded Omero data with the 'Get Omero' app.
-   - Generate an Experinent info file with the 'Get Experiment' app.
+   - Generate an Experiment info file with the 'Get Experiment' app.
    - Run the TrackMate plugin
-   - Generate squares and calculate attaributes with the 'Generate Squares' app.
+   - Generate squares and calculate attributes with the 'Generate Squares' app.
    - Analyze data in R (or another statistical environment)

 8. **Unified, Simplified User Interface**